marcin1990/dotnetvnc/README.txt

 Known Issues
 ============
 -It crashes if executed from a share.
--It may not work with UltraVNC 1.0.0 RC 19.5.
-Please see the tracker item at http://sourceforge.net/tracker/index.php?func=detail&aid=1110877&group_id=128549&atid=712008.
-It works OK with RC 18, however.
+-There is a bug in UltraVNC.
+Don't mix server-side scaling with single window mode.
+(Try to do this with UltraVNC viewer and you will know what I mean)
--Please note that it does not automatically initiate a network connection (at least on a Smartphone it does not).
-Make sure you have an active network connection or it will not connect to a server.
+-It does not work with UltraVNC 1.0.0 RC 19.5 to RC 20.4 due to a bug in UltraVNC.
+Please stay with RC 18 or upgrade to at least RC 20.5.

 Comments on C# and .NET (Compact) Framework
 ===========================================